Department of Agriculture

 Creating, Strengthening, and Expanding Arkansas’s Food and Farm Economies.

-The Local Food, Farms, and Jobs Act (Local Food Act) was enacted in 2017 and amended in 2019 to create, strengthen, and expand local farm and food economies throughout the state.
-The Local Food Act asks agencies to set a goal of at least 20% of the *agency’s purchases of food products to be spent on local food and it requires agencies to provide information on their **local food procurement budget.
+The Local Food, Farms, and Jobs Act (Act) was enacted in 2017 and amended in 2019 to create, strengthen, and expand local farm and food economies throughout the state.
+The Act requires institutions to set a goal of at least 20% of their purchase of food products to be spent on local food.
+It also requires institutions to complete a reporting form, created by the Arkansas Department of Agriculture, on their local food procurement budget on a yearly basis.

 If you have any questions, please reach out to LFFJAHelp@arkansas.gov.